quinor/oi_tester/README.md

    with BAR task from XXI polish OI is in the "example" directory.
 Documentation is accessible via help(tester.Tester) in python2 enviroment.
 5. Run your python script and enjoy testing!
+6. If you have any questions please ask me somehow - eg. by github issues.
+I'll try to fix everything :)